Namaeus/Codesign_ReadMe/cd_garage.md

 `TriggerEvent('cd_garage:TransferVehicle', playerid)` - To transfer a vehicle instead of using the chat command.
 You must send the players server id. *(client event)*

 `TriggerServerEvent('cd_garage:SaveAllMiles')` - This event can be triggered 1 minute before a server restart to force save the mileage of every players vehicles. (server event)

-## Notes
-- Any resources (such as vehicle shops, vehicle locking, vehicle keys) which send the plate from the client to server, you will need to replace `ESX.Math.Trim` with `tostring` (eg.,`tostring(GetVehicleNumberPlateText(vehicle))`.
-As in our garage we do not trim the plates, we store them as they are (8 characters long including whitespaces) as to allow the use of fully custom plates.
-So this is a simple fix for any resource that's having issues finding a vehicles plate.

-- If you use a vehicle fuel resource you will need to modify the `GetFuel()` and `SetFuel()` functions in the `configs/client_customise_me.lua` to work with your current vehicle fuel resource.

 ## Is the resource not working as expected?
 - Firstly always make sure the resource has started correctly.
 Check for obvious error prints.
 Then check the server console prints for a blue print saying `Authorised Successfully` and check for a client sided print saying `Successful 3`.